-15[code] These thresholds are defined by the ZDC_gamma_E and ZDC_n_E variables in the detector three belong to the cone algorithm class while the last three are using a sequential recombination scheme.
+A realistic analysis requires a correct treatment of particles which have hadronised.
+Therefore, the most widely currently used jet algorithms have been integrated into the Delphes framework using the FastJet tools [10].
+Six different jet reconstruction schemes are available 16.
+The first three belong to the cone algorithm class while the last three are using a sequential recombination scheme.
 For all of them, the towers are used as input for the jet clustering.
 Jet algorithms differ in their sensitivity to soft particles or collinear splittings, and in their computing speed performances.
 By default, reconstruction uses a cone algorithm with $\Delta R = 0.7$.
 Jets are stored if their transverse energy is higher 17 than 20 GeV.